lcmd-epfl/reaction-representation/README.md

+# Reaction representation

-# Code to reproduce the results from the article **Reaction-based machine learning representationsfor predicting the enantioselectivity oforganocatalysts**
+Code to reproduce the results from the article **Reaction-based machine learning representationsfor predicting the enantioselectivity oforganocatalysts**